fay59/classix/README.md

 registers, and does not need to implement supervisor-level PPC instructions).

 It is currently possible to run very simple programs inside Classix, like "Hello World" programs.
-However, interpreter bugs (most likely introduced by us) causes anything non-trivial to fail.
+However, some issues (especially with the reimplementation of Classic libraries) prevent anything non-trivial from completing successfully.

 ## General Design of the Project

 Classix is implemented as a library, `ClassixCore`, that projects link against.
-This library is programmed in C++11.
-Global state is strictly forbidden, and up to now this has served us well.
+This library is programmed in object-oriented C++11.
+Since I also have an acute phobia of global state, there is very little mutable global state.
+Up to now, it has served me well.

 The library itself has several components: